dwndland/Chapter.Net.WPF.Controls/README.md

 - **OptionButton:** A custom checkbox where a slider shows the checked and unchecked state.
 - **PasswordBox:** Hosts and enhances the WPF PasswordBox to be able to bind the password value and show info text in the background.
 - **Resizer:** Brings the possibility to resize every UI control manually by hold and drag the corners or sides.
-- **SearchTextBox:** Adds search and cancel buttons to the AdvancedTextBox to represent a search box shown like in the Windows explorer.
+- **SearchTextBox:** Adds search and cancel buttons to the ChapterTextBox to represent a search box shown like in the Windows explorer.
 - **SpacingStackPanel:** A StackPanel which adds a spacing between the items.
 - **SplitButton:** A button with a drop down where more commands can be available.
 - **TimeBox:** Shows textboxes to let the user input a time.